iwsif/Python_for_ETHICAL_HACKING/README.md

 1)Start the program with python3 PROGRAMS_NAME or ./PROGRAMS_NAME.
 2)Pass as arguments the length of each word,how many words you want to generate and the file in which you want to save the results.

+FTP brute-forcer.
+If you dont have ftplib do pip3 install ftplib and run the script with python3.
+OPTIONS:
+--target for target ip address
+--list pass thw wordlist file
+--port(optional) default=21